Juantonios1/Absenteeism-Analysis-to-Improve-Work-Performance/README.md

 ![Personal Information of Employee](Image/Dashboard_2.png) <br>
 * Daily Work <br>
 ![Daily Work](Image/Dashboard_3.png) <br>
-You can also see full dashboard at <a href="https://public.tableau.com/app/profile/juan1691/viz/AnalysisAbseenteismProject/AnalysisAbseenteism">Tableau</a>.
+You can also see full dashboard of analysis at <a href="https://public.tableau.com/app/profile/juan1691/viz/AnalysisAbseenteismProject/AnalysisAbseenteism">Analysis Tableau</a>.

 ## Model Selection
 At this stage will be done making and optimizing the machine learning model, as follows: